 LAPD believes in the power of imagination to motivate people -and not only artistically by acknowledging the hopes, dreams, rational and spiritual power at the core of everyone’s humanity.
-LAPD’s success has encouraged many Skid Row agencies to integrate arts into their programs, and has informed policy.
+LAPD’s success has encouraged many Skid Row agencies to integrate arts into their programs and has informed policy.
 We’re a pipsqueak organization that has had a major impact on raising the value placed on the arts by social service providers and policy makers.

 LAPD’s activities and projects have used theater and other arts to thematically focus on a constellation of inter-related issues of continuing importance to Skid Row, and other low-income communities.
 A common element is to create acknowledgement for the accomplishments of the neighborhood.
-In articulating the new reality of the neighborhood, we create a narrative that causes re-thinking of a variety of issues, including: gentrification and community displacement, drug recovery, the war on drugs and drug policy reform, the status of women and children on Skid Row and mass incarceration and the criminalization of poverty.
+In articulating the new reality of the neighborhood, we create a narrative that causes re-thinking of a variety of issues, including gentrification and community displacement, drug recovery, the war on drugs and drug policy reform, the status of women and children on Skid Row and mass incarceration and the criminalization of poverty.

-Based on our continuous, committed work on Skid Row, LAPD has been invited to create residency projects in communities throughout the US, and in the UK, France, The Netherlands, Belgium, Bolivia and Nicaragua, working with drug recovery programs, shelters, policy advocates and arts organizations.
-We’ve won a number of awards including LA Weekly Theater Award; New York’s Bessie Creation Award; the San Francisco Art Institute’s Kent Award; Theater L.A.’s Ovation Award; Cornerstone Theater’s Bridge Award; and an Otto Award for political theater.
-In 2008, LAPD was nominated for “Prix du Souffleur” award for “Best Ensemble” in Paris theater, for our production “Red Beard, Red Beard”.
+Based on our continuous, committed work on Skid Row, LAPD has been invited to create residency projects in communities throughout the US, and in the UK, France, The Netherlands, Belgium and Bolivia, working with drug recovery programs, shelters, policy advocates and arts organizations.
+We’ve won a number of awards including LA Weekly Theater Award; New York’s Bessie Creation Award; the San Francisco Art Institute’s Kent Award; Theater L.A.’s Ovation Award; Cornerstone Theater’s Bridge Award; and an Otto Award for political theater as well as LA Weekly’s recognition of LAPD as Best Creators of Politically Art Shows.

 LAPD tells the rest of the story, what you don’t hear elsewhere.
 We create change by telling the story of the community in a way that supports the initiatives of community residents.
 We want the narrative of the neighborhood to be in the hands of neighborhood people.
 We work to generate this narrative and to supplant narratives that perpetuate stereotypes used to keep the neighborhood people down or to justify displacing the community.
-We want to create recognition of the community and it’s values.
+We want to create recognition of the community and its values.

 We want to create a normative community on Skid Row and normative communities for all people living in poverty.
 In other words, if they’ve got municipal services in some parts of town, then we want them in ours.
 If they’ve got parks, restaurants, community centers, then we want the same.
 We want the same policing in our community as in others.
-Not, bending of the laws to serve racial profiling or to effect any other aim such as harassing people so that they will leave the neighborhood so that it can be developed.
+Not, bending of the laws to serve racial profiling or to affect any other aim such as harassing people so that they will leave the neighborhood so that it can be developed.